Dipesh-Mahat/TechShot/README.md

 This project is proprietary and not intended for redistribution or modification without permission.
 The code structure includes intentional complexity to prevent unauthorized copying.

-© 2025 TechTrend Digest - All Rights Reserved
+© 2025 TechShot - All Rights Reserved